History of New Orleans in Timeline

 June 2013: Times-Picayune Resumes Daily Printing

-2013: Bus Service Restoration
+2013: Transit Service Recovery

 From 1994 to 2013, New Orleans was the country's "Murder Capital", annually averaging over 200 murders.

-2013: Commuting by Walking and Biking
+2013: Commuting by Walking or Bicycling

 In 2013, 5% of working people from New Orleans commuted by walking and 2.8% commuted by cycling.
+New Orleans ranked thirteenth for percentage of workers who commuted by walking or biking among cities not included within the fifty most populous cities.

-2013: Super Bowl XLVII Hosted
+2013: Super Bowl at Caesars Superdome

-2014: All Public School Students Attend Charter Schools
+2014: All Public Schools Become Charter Schools

-At the start of the 2014 school year, all public school students in the New Orleans Public Schools (NOPS) system attended independent public charter schools, making it the nation's first to do so.
+At the start of the 2014 school year, all public school students in the New Orleans Public Schools (NOPS) system attended independent public charter schools, making it the nation's first system to do so.

 2014: Census Estimates

-From the 2010 U.S. census to 2014 census estimates, the city grew by 12%, adding an average of more than 10,000 new residents each year.
+From the 2010 U.S. census to 2014 census estimates the city grew by 12%, adding an average of more than 10,000 new residents each year following the official decennial census.

-July 2015: Population Reaches 80% of 2000 Level
+July 2015: Population Rebound

-By July 2015, the population of New Orleans was back up to 386,617, which is 80% of what it was in 2000.
+By July 2015, the population of New Orleans had rebounded to 386,617, which was 80% of the population in 2000.

 2015: Households Without a Car